Salary Negotiation: The Complete Guide to Getting Paid What You're Worth

 [Your Name]

-Script 2: Negotiating salary with a current employer
+Script 2: Requesting a raise from your current employer

 Internal Salary Increase Request